This is a boy meets girl story. But, this is not a love story.

+Refreshing!
 That’s the first word I thought of when I saw (500) Days of Summer.
-The movie stars Joseph Gordon-Levitt and Zooey Deschanel as unlikely lovers in this off beat and refreshing romantic comedy.
+The movie starring Joseph Gordon-Levitt and Zooey Deschanel as unlikely lovers in this off beat romantic comedy

 This type of film making certainly is not main stream, but again the word refreshing comes to mind.
 Take this scene, where after breaking up with Tom, Summer invites him to a party.
 He is desperate to get her back and imagines how the evening will go.
 (Yeah right…like you haven’t rehearsed an important date in your mind 100 times before hand?)
 There is a split screen of the party.